Hafte Tir Square

 Previously Haft-e-Tir was known as 25th Shahrivar Square, which was a name given by the former pre-revolutionary Pahlavi government up until the revolution.

 Flashpoint

-Haft-e-Tir is known across Tehran as one of the largest squares for congregating in.
 In 2009 during the post election protests against newly re-elected President Mahmoud Ahmadinejad the area was known as an area of protest.

 In 2012 Haft-e-Tir again became the scene of large gatherings when thousands of people cheered on president-elect Hassan Rouhani who had just won the country's election with a landslide.
 Rouhani also had his main election campaign headquarters of the Karim Khan Street of the square.

 Transport

 The square is connected to Karimkhan Zand Avenune to its west, to its north-north west it is connected to the Modarres Highway, running north to south of the square Mofatteh Street and to its north west it is connected by Ghaem Magham St.